sliptype/sliptype.github.io/src/pages/functional-front-end/index.md

 In my experience, one of the primary contributors to incidental complexity is shared mutable state.
 To understand shared mutable state let's first define mutability:

-> _Mutability_ is the idea that a value can be changed.
+> _Mutability_ is the idea that a value can change.

 In Javascript for example, if we have a variable containing a number we can assign a different number to it.

 If multiple places reference that variable, they will all implicitly depend on any process that changes the value.
-> _Shared mutability_ is when multiple entities reference a shared bit of state that can be changed.
+> _Shared mutability_ is when multiple entities reference some mutable state.

 When working in an environment with lots of shared mutability, the burden falls on the programmer to map the relationships between different entitites and processes.
 It is no longer explicit what depends on what, or which order things need to occur.